apache/skywalking/docs/en/protocols/Trace-Data-Protocol.md

 ## Deprecated services
-**Deprecated service**(s) are the gRPC service name SkyWalking used before.
-In SkyWalking v6, in order to match the common concepts in CloudNative world.
-There services are still supported at this moment, but it will be removed at Feb.
-2019.
+**Deprecated service**(s) are the gRPC services SkyWalking used before.
+In SkyWalking v6, in order to match the common concepts in CloudNative world, these services are deprecated.
+Although there services are still supported at this moment, but it will be removed after 6 months later(Feb.
+2019).

 ## ~~Application Register Service~~
 **Deprecated service**